-CHILD FIND of AMERICA[®] BRINGING KIDS HOME • KEEPING THEM SAFE PROGRAMS AND SERVICES Child Find was founded in 1980 by the mother of a child abducted by the child's father.
+CHILD FIND of AMERICA® BRINGING KIDS HOME • KEEPING THEM SAFE To help create a world in which every child can thrive in a safe, healthy, and legal environment, Child Find of America provides professional services designed to prevent and resolve child abduction and the family conflicts that can lead to abduction and abuse.
+PROGRAMS AND SERVICES Child Find was founded in 1980 by the mother of a child abducted by the child's father.
 At that time there were no laws about parental or family abduction and consequently, little response from law enforcement.
 Child Find played a significant role in the creation of laws that make all forms of child abduction a crime.
 Child Find's 1-800-I-AM-LOST line connects callers to our in house location staff who coordinate efforts with a network of professional partners.
 Child Find searches for missing, kidnapped, runaway and parentally abducted children.
 When safe and appropriate, photos and posters of missing children are disseminated nationwide via social media and with the support of media outlets, businesses and volunteers.
-Over the years, Child Find has greatly expanded its scope of services bevond location investigations to provide prevention, education & training, conflict resolution, mediation, and information & referral support services to families in crisis.
+Over the years, Child Find has greatly expanded its scope of services beyond location investigations to provide prevention, education & training, conflict resolution, mediation, and information & referral support services to families in crisis.
 Child Find's Parent Help at 1-800-716-3468 provides professional services designed to defuse family conflicts that can lead to abduction and abuse such as: crisis intervention, conflict management, safety planning, communication/parenting skill-building, and more.
 Parent Help has registered over 8,400 cases since being established in 2006.